 Oh, you too! she cried.

-took up my cart too, pushing off in the opposite direction.
+took up my cart too, pushing it in the opposite direction.

 Hello!
 I cried.

-Hi! she cried back, still with the same big smile, seemingly happy to see me, if as surprised,
+Hi! she cried back, with the same big smile she'd had before, seemingly happy to see me, if as surprised,

 Yes! she beamed.

 Ah!
 One in the neighborhood . . . you know, where you were looking before?